Trails Around Backus and Hackensack Minnesota

 Caution - The Snoway trail has many loose rocks because it is also an ATV trail in the Summer.
 Take care and maybe throw off a few if you can.
 Thanks

-Logging -They are logging the North 4 to 5 miles of the Snoway and on the South Snoway.
-Passable but not great.
-Loggers are our friends and they are the main reason we have trails through the woods to ride.
+Logging -Don't know of any logging directly on our trails at this time Loggers are our friends and they are the main reason we have trails through the woods to ride.

 You can find an application for membership here.